varnish/varnish-wiki/source/magento/magento2_varnish_basics.rst

 about the basics of varnish with magento.

 Varnish as you may already know is designed for HTTP semantics and will soon be available for HTTP/2.0.
-The new version of HTTP/2 has been released under RFC 7540.
+The new version of HTTP/2 has been released under `RFC 7540`_.
 However one must know that HTTP/2.0 is an alternative to HTTP/1.1 and doesnot outmode HTTP/1.0.